 Are the children being trafficked for inhumane and illicit purposes?
 Why are the millions of children who we see on streets, labouring in restaurants, carrying out chores in unorganised sector not on the rolls of child care institutions or adoption agencies?
 Why are children languishing in shelters that are not even registered or not linked to adoption agencies?

 Depending on who you ask, people will give you complex answers.
-But here is the thing – there are clear, concrete, fixable issues that can be addressed and have been brought to light several times by the media, Supreme Court, and even the Central government.
+But here is the thing – there are clear, concrete, fixable issues that can be addressed and have been brought to light several times by the media, courts, and even the government authorities.
 Permanent solutions are possible with political will and participation of the civil society.

 We, at WAIC, are working to ensure that abandoned and orphaned children are accounted for and reach a positive outcome in the best interest of the child (including a functional path for the children to reach the legal adoption pool).